ruforavishnu/WesBos-Javascript-Challenge/readme.md

 1. Learnt how to add sticky nav when the user has scrolled down
 2. Learnt how to use inline styles to body and ensure the page scroll feels smooth enough.

+Commit #21 - Day 25 - Event capture , propagation , bubbling, once
+Total time spent: 45 mins

+Things learnt:

+1. When capture is true, the event propagates from top to bottom and capture is set to false, the event bubbles up from bottom to top.
+Remember capture is top to down and Bubbling is bottom to top. so if you want to stop propagation of the bubbling at the initial stage or at any stage you want, just use e.stopPropagation() where e is the event parameter.
+2. using once : true inside addEventListener is equal to putting removeEventListener